-As we have already stated in this VPN Gate review, this application along with its “parent,” SoftEther VPN are absolutely free, and will certainly remain so.
+As we’ve already stated in this VPN Gate review, this application and its parent, SoftEther VPN, are absolutely free, and will certainly remain so.

-Since it simply cannot get any cheaper, the only question is whether this VPN service can satisfy your needs or not.
+Since it simply can’t get any cheaper, the only question is whether this VPN service can satisfy your needs or not.

-If you are looking for a professional, top-notch, premium VPN, you may have to pay $3 to $5 per month for an annual or a two-year plan, but you cannot compare the quality of the services and the security features included.
+If you’re looking for a professional, top-notch, premium VPN, you may have to pay $3-$5 per month for a 1 or 2-year plan.
+But you can’t compare the quality of the services and the security features included.

-While this service offers fast and secure protocols for your traffic, it also logs a lot of information about you and your activity, and so do all individual volunteer server owners.
-If your anonymity and security are not of great concern, you can give this VPN service a shot and you may be able to unblock governmental censorship and stream videos from geo-restricted websites.
+While this service offers fast and secure protocols for your traffic, it also logs a lot of information about you and your activity.
+And so do all individual volunteer server owners.
+If your anonymity and security aren’t of great concern, you can give this VPN service a shot.

-In summary of our VPN Gate review, we must say that we do appreciate the work these Japanese developers have put into this experimental project.
-But we certainly don’t feel that this application could be a danger to commercial VPNs, not just yet.
+In summary, we must say that we do appreciate the hard work these developers have put into this experimental project.
+But we certainly don’t feel that this application could be a danger to commercial VPNs, not just yet – ever.

 How about learning from other VPN users?